AISaturdaysLagos/research_structure/README.md

     - [Joscha Cüppers](https://www.linkedin.com/in/joscha-c%C3%BCppers-33aa13244/), *PhD Student at CISPA Helmholtz Center for Information Security*
     - [Orevaoghene Ahia](https://www.linkedin.com/in/orevaoghene-ahia/), *CS PhD student at University of Washington*
   - Moderator:
-    - [Shadrack Adeyemi](https://www.linkedin.com/in/shadrack-timi-adeyemi/), *Data Analyst at Dams Flourish Nigeria Limited*
+    - [Shadrack Adeyemi](https://www.linkedin.com/in/shadrack-timi-adeyemi/), *ML Engineer at Voltrox HQ*
   - Potential topics to discuss
     - How did you choose your topic and/or your supervisor
     - How did you discover your first idea that led to publication